Computational Engineering and Science for Safety and Environmental Problems

 MS-08：Computational Methods for Water Environmental Problems and Coastal/Flood Disaster Mitigation

-Kazuo Kashiyama (Chuo University, Japan), Joannes Westerink (University of Notre Dame, USA), Ethan Kubatoko (Ohio State University, USA), Seizo Tanaka* (University of Tsukuba, Japan)
+Kazuo Kashiyama (Chuo University, Japan), Joannes Westerink (University of Notre Dame, USA), Clint Dawson (University of Texas at Austin, USA), Ethan Kubatoko (Ohio State University, USA), Seizo Tanaka* (University of Tsukuba, Japan)

 The scope of this mini-symposium is to discuss the development of simulation methods for natural disasters such as tsunamis, floods, storm surges, landslides, etc. Simulation of these types of events is crucial to the prediction of resulting damages.
 This mini-symposium will examine the latest developments in computational methods useful for disaster prevention and disaster mitigation.